Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-\paragraph{DeepLift SHapley Additive exPlanation (DeepLift SHAP): } DeepLift SHapley Additive exPlanation (DeepLift SHAP) \citep{lundberg_unified_2017} builds on SHAP, a method for computing Shapley values \citep{shapley_value_1952} for a conditional expectation function of the analzyed model.
-Specifically, SHAP values attribute to each input feature the change in expected model prediction conditioned on the feature of interest.
-To approximate SHAP values using DeepLift, DeepLift SHAP draws $N$ (we set $N=50$) random samples from the data (to approximate the set of other possible feature coalitions) and averages over the DeepLift attributions for each random sample, given a current input, when treating the random sample as a reference input $b$.
+\paragraph{DeepLift SHapley Additive exPlanation (DeepLift SHAP)~\citep{lundberg_unified_2017}:} combines DeepLift with SHAP, a method for computing Shapley values~\citep{shapley_value_1952} for a conditional expectation function of the analyzed model.
+Specifically, SHAP values attribute to each input feature the change in expected model prediction conditioned on a feature of interest.
+To approximate SHAP values using DeepLift for a given input $x$, DeepLift SHAP draws $K$ (we set $K=50$) random samples from the data (to approximate the set of other possible feature coalitions) and averages over the DeepLift attributions for each random sample, when treating the random sample as a reference input $b$.